Welcome and thank you for visiting my blog where I share my ideas on finance and investing!

 I was out of the markets for the next few years and focused on renovations and reducing my home mortgage.
 I continued to read books on investing and by 2014 I was ready to begin again with $20,000.
 This time I chose to get international exposure via ETFs and buy several Canadian large-cap stocks with an intent to buy and hold quality names.
 However, as my research shifted towards risk management and capital allocation principles, I realized I had the right circumstances to become much more aggressive in my investing style.

 Capitalizing on my high savings rate, young age, and strong lifetime earnings potential, I invested heavily in leveraged ETFs with a focus on the U.S. markets.
 My account grew rapidly, and I sold my house in 2016 investing the proceeds in the same aggressive manner.
-By the end of 2017 my portfolio was getting quite large relative to my savings rate and I shifted from pursuing high gross returns towards more capital preservation.
+By the end of 2017 my portfolio was getting quite large relative to my savings rate and I am slowly shifting from pursuing high gross returns towards capital preservation.

 Since 2014, I have grown my portfolio from around $20,000 (plus home equity) to $750,000.
 I’ve also learned plenty of lessons along the way which I share on this blog with you.
 I am constantly learning and refining my investment approach so I can expand my wealth and manage my risk.